Murder suspect in Dave & Buster’s Times Square stabbing claims victim punched him ‘out of nowhere’

 The little girl and an older woman, believed to be the child’s grandmother, had walked off just before the fight began.

-As the two came to blows, Armstrong, who has multiple face and neck tattoos, allegedly jammed a large knife into the victim’s chest before leaving.
+As the two came to blows, Armstrong allegedly jammed a large knife into the victim’s chest before leaving.

 “It was pretty brutal.
 (The knife) was pretty huge,” the employee said.
 “They were punching each other and that’s when (Armstrong) pulled out the knife from his back pocket and he stabbed him.
 It’s wild actually.
 He literally just puts the knife away in his back pocket and just walks out.”